 Camping Gear Solution: Grab n Go Boxes

-Some boxes, like our kitchen box (recently upgraded to the excellent Outwell Kitchen Storer), just lift straight into the tent ready for use.
+Some boxes, like our kitchen box, lift straight into the tent, ready for use.

-When you’re starting out with family camping you can use a lot of your items from home: pots and pans, washing up stuff, etc. However, as you do more and more camping with your kids, it saves time to get items dedicated for camping, that sit in their boxes ready to go.
+When starting with family camping, you can use many of your items from home: pots and pans, washing up stuff, etc. However, as you do more and more camping with your kids, getting items dedicated to camping stored in boxes ready to go saves time.

-Come Friday night when everyone is back from school and work, you can set off to the campsite with a lot less effort than before.
+Come Friday night, when everyone is back from school and work, you can set off to the campsite with much less effort than before.

 Boxes for everything

-Reading this list it does look a bit OTT, but it’s what has worked for us over the years (though we are improving on this all the time).
+Reading this list, it does look a bit OTT, but it's what has worked for us over the years (though we are constantly improving on this).

-- Sleeping Bag Box – keeps sleeping bags dry, though usually leave box at home and stuff sleeping bags in to any ‘gaps’ in the boot!
+- Sleeping Bag Box - keeps sleeping bags dry, though usually leave the box at home and stuff sleeping bags into any 'gaps' in the boot!

-- Tent Peg Box & Peg Bag – A small box full of wire tent pegs (from several tents over the years), plus a peg bag with 2 mallets, peg extraction tools, and a number of good tent pegs.
+- Tent Peg Box and Peg Bag - A small box full of wire tent pegs (from several tents over the years), plus a peg bag with 2 mallets, peg extraction tools, and several good tent pegs.

 - Fire Box - fire lighting kit (lighters, matches), plus Dutch Oven cooking items (hot gloves, lid lifter, ash brush, etc.)

-- Cooking Box – wooden spoon, tin opener, plus herbs and spices. *
+- Cooking Box - wooden spoon, tin opener, herbs, and spices.